TBD54566975/technical-proposals/tp027/README.md

   parentId: string;
   // matches the commitStrategy of the RecordsWrite.
 Is this needed here if it exists on the Write? mostly to prevent issues?
   commitStrategy: CommitStrategy;

+  //from RecordsWrite, used for key derivation: protocol?: string;
+  protocolPath?: string;
+  schema?: string;
+  contextId?: string;

   // standard message data
   dataCid: string;